crypticmeta/adderral_auction/README.md

 ## Auction Mechanics

-The ACORN auction follows a First Come, First Served (FCFS) model with these rules:
+The Adderrels auction follows a First Come, First Served (FCFS) model with these rules:

 - Total tokens for sale: 100 million (10% of total supply)
 - Ceiling market cap: $15 million